CompVis/stable-diffusion/README.md

    * A new -v option allows you to generate multiple variants of an initial image in img2img mode. (kudos to Oceanswave)
    * Added ability to personalize text to image generation (kudos to nicolai256)
+   * Enabled all of the samplers from k_diffusion

 * v1.08 (24 August 2022)
    * Escape single quotes on the dream> command before trying to parse.
 This avoids